 MET Show New York 2024

-In a groundbreaking showcase at the Metropolitan Museum of Art in New York, Mt.
+In a groundbreaking showcase in Manhattan’s very own Metropolitan Museum of Art, Mt.
 Refuge played a pivotal role in one of the most anticipated exhibitions of 2024.
-The exhibition, Mandalas: Mapping the Buddhist Art of Tibet, opened on September 19, 2024, and was a celebration of Himalayan Buddhist devotional art.
-Anchoring this extraordinary event was a monumental installation by celebrated Tibetan artist Tenzing Rigdol, titled Biography of a Thought, featuring our handwoven Tibetan carpets crafted by Mt Refuge.
+The exhibition, Mandalas: Mapping the Buddhist Art of Tibet, opened on September 19, 2024, as a celebration of Himalayan Buddhist devotional art.
+Anchoring this extraordinary event was a monumental installation by celebrated Tibetan artist Tenzing Rigdol, titled Biography of a Thought, featuring our signature handwoven Tibetan carpets.

 A Fusion of Heritage and Innovation

-The exhibition marked a historic moment for Himalayan art at The Met.
-Featuring over 100 artifacts ranging from textiles to sculptures and ritual objects, Mandalas delved deep into the rich visual language of Tibetan Buddhism.
-Rigdol’s installation was the centerpiece, drawing global attention to the region’s artistic heritage.
+The exhibition marked a historic moment for Himalayan art at the Met.
+Featuring over 100 artifacts ranging from textiles to sculptures and ritual objects, Mandalas delved deep into the rich visual language of Tibetan Buddhism, with Rigdol’s installation being the centerpiece.

 Craftsmanship Rooted in Tradition